Man the Lifeboat

 Man the Lifeboat is a board game published in 1987 by San Serif.

 Contents

 Man the Lifeboat is a game in which each player controls one lifeboat for inshore rescues and another lifeboat for offshore rescues.

+Publication history

+San Serif Print Promotions was formed in 1980 to publish games.
+As noted in Issue 3 of The Games Machine, San Serif first acquired the UK licenses for popular North American games such as Trivial Pursuit, but then in the mid-1980s, began to publish new games such as Seaside Frolics in 1986 and Man the Lifeboat in 1987.